-The vagus nerve is the longest and most complex of the 12 pairs of cranial nerves that emanate from the brain.
-It transmits information to or from the surface of the brain to tissues and organs elsewhere in the body.
+The vagus nerve is the longest and most complex of the 12 pairs of cranial nerves that originate from the brain.
+It transmits information to or from the brain to tissues and organs elsewhere in the body.

 The name “vagus” comes from the Latin term for “wandering.”
 This is because the vagus nerve wanders from the brain into organs in the neck, chest, and abdomen.

 It is also known as the 10th cranial nerve or cranial nerve X.